Many important elements of asthma have been misinterpreted or ignored over the last few years. Let's clear up some of the most common asthma myths:

 The lungs of someone with asthma are sensitive to these factors.
 Some are the cause of the asthma and some are just non-specific factors that a sensitive airway will respond to.

-It has recently been shown that exercise triggers the inflammation that is seen in asthma.
+Research has shown that exercise triggers the inflammation that is seen in asthma.
 This is an important factor in the lives of most asthmatics.

-While some asthmatics have only exercise-induced asthma and never symptoms at other times, this is unusual.
+While some asthmatics only experience asthma when they exercise, and never symptoms at other times, this is unusual.
 In fact, most people with asthma will be sensitive to exercise.

 The answer to these exercise-induced symptoms is to treat asthma better in a preventative way.
 By using regular preventative treatment for asthma, exercise will no longer be a problem for the asthmatic.